 I love October and all the pumpkin feels it brings.
 I am a big “No Carve” pumpkin decorating kind of girl, which basically means instead of carving I always paint my pumpkins.
 This time I tried something new and made this Floral painted pumpkin using watercolors to create a soft whimsical looking pumpkin.
 I think it turned out pretty cute, what do you think?

 Below, I have tried to list all of the craft supplies I pulled out to create this project.
 Affiliate links have been used.
-Which means that if you make a purchase I might earn a small commission.
-This money helps run and maintain this blog, thank you so much!
+Which means that if you make a purchase I earn a small commission.

 In case you didn’t watch the video, here is the quick run down of how I made my floral painted pumpkin.
 I used a store bought mini pumpkin, I think it was like $2 for a bag of 5 pumpkins?
 I like that price, but am slightly bummed now that this won’t last year after year.
 I would recommend that you use a fake pumpkin instead, that way you can reuse this year after year.
 Like these inexpensive Dollar Tree pumpkins I used in this post.
 Those were great to paint onto!